Gorillas Facts, Species, Videos, Images & Characteristics

 Gorillas reside in family groups of five to ten members, but can range from two to more than fifty, and are commanded by a dominant adult male—or silverback—who keeps his position for years.
-The relationship between the silverback and his females is the foundation of gorilla social life.
-Females reach sexual maturity at the age of seven or eight, but don’t start breeding for another couple of years.
+The relationship between the silverback and his females is the foundation of the gorilla’s social life.
+Females reach sexual maturity at the age of seven or eight but don’t start breeding for another couple of years.
 Males mature at a much later age.
-Once a female begins to breed, she will most likely have one offspring every four to six years, and only three or four in her lifespan.
+Once a female begins to breed, she will most likely have one offspring every four to six years and only three or four in her lifespan.

 Conservation efforts by WWF, other groups, and governments are helping gorillas.
 New protected areas are being established for some gorilla populations, and the mountain gorilla population has increased in recent years, leading to its downlisting from Critically Endangered to Endangered in November 2018.

 Gorilla Species: The Gorilla Family

 Humans in Central Africa rely on the same environment as gorillas for food, water, medicine, and other forest products.
 Protecting the Congo Basin’s tropical forests, where gorillas reside, also conserves the woods’ resources, on which the region’s local and indigenous people rely.
 The Congo Basin is home to the world’s second-biggest tropical rainforest, which acts as Africa’s green heart.
 Because the moisture generated by this forest falls as rain in the United States, the impact of its loss will be felt globally.